Soccer Pushing Foul

 Determining what physical contact is excessive or legal and within reason is up to the referee’s discretion.
 In some instances, a referee may not call a pushing foul and allow the game to continue due to play advantage.
 Play advantage comes into effect when calling a foul will give the team of the offending player an unfair advantage, such as when the fouled player’s team has just gained control of the ball.

-When the referee determines a pushing foul has occurred, they will award the offended player with a direct free kick, meaning that the game is halted to allow the player a kick from the spot where the penalty took place.
-If the foul took place in the penalty box, the player who was pushed will get a penalty kick.
+When the referee determines a pushing foul has occurred, they will award the offended player with a direct free kick from the spot where the penalty took place.
+If the foul took place in the penalty box, the player who was pushed will be awarded a penalty kick instead of a direct free kick.
 The rules for a pushing foul are the same across all leagues and age groups.

 The referee will stand with both hands in front of their chest, palms facing away from them, and mimic a pushing motion to signal a pushing foul.
 They will halt the game and signal a direct free kick to the player who was pushed by pointing with a raised arm in the direction of the goal.
 If the foul took place within the penalty box, the referee will point to the penalty spot to signal a penalty kick.